- Future Students

 Recommended Courses of Study

 Notre Dame does not require the completion of prerequisite subjects for its courses.
-However, it recommends that Stage 3 Courses of Study be taken in Year 12.
-For a full list of recommended Courses of Study please contact the Prospective Students Ofﬁce on 9433 0533.
+However, it recommends that ATAR courses of study be taken in Year 12.
+For further details, please see the Recommended Courses of Study flyer.

 How to Apply